thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 I guess the reason for this commonly accepted belief we need branches to keep mainline stable is:

 - Teams have trouble accepting they can actually commit intermediate changes into mainline when a feature is not yet finalised.
 For many teams, this is inconceivable.
-- Teams simply do not know how to keep an IT system always working on mainline while having a whole team committing continuously into mainline.
+- Teams often lack the skills to keep an IT system always working on mainline while having a whole team committing continuously into mainline.
-- Teams are often not good at applying changes to a codebase without blocking the rest of the team.
+- Teams commonly miss the practices to apply changes to a codebase without blocking the rest of the team.
 - Branching is a commonly accepted practice in the industry.
 Few question this.
 - Lastly, teams have usually always worked this way.
-They cannot imagine another way of working.
+They simply cannot imagine another way of working.

 All of the above often creates a negative feedback loop.
-Because teams are bad at keeping IT systems always working on mainline, because teams are not good at applying changes without blocking team members, and because teams are used to work this way, they continue this mode of operation.
+Because teams don't know how to keep IT systems always working on mainline, because teams are often not good at applying changes without blocking team members, and because teams are used to work this way, they continue this mode of operation.
 As a result, teams are stuck in a local optimum instead of adopting a continuous improvement mindset.

-[//]: # (Wouter: Ik vind dit een belangrijk punt.
-De 'bad at' enzo is wat confronterend...
-De 'local optimum' is belangrijk.
-Ze hebben gewoon niet de _andere_ practices in-place om van feature branching af te kunnen stappen.
-En dat gaat richting het afety blanket waar ik al een kopje van zie hieronder...)
+To conclude, teams do not have the necessary practices in-place allowing them to move away from feature branches.
+Which brings us to the *safety blanket* handled below.

 In all sincerity, breaking with this way of working requires quite some expertise and experience.
 Changing this is not an overnight task.
 It requires a tremendous